girvo/dup/README.md

   dup --version            Prints the installed version
 ```

 `dup` is a tiny wrapper over Docker that loads a declarative JSON file for a given project to manage containers (especially stateful database containers) in a sane way.
-It was borne out of frustration with [docker-compose]() and it's issues with volume-only containers: a prerequisite for easy local web development.
+It was created due to frustration with [docker-compose](https://docs.docker.com/compose/) and it's issues with volume-only containers: a prerequisite for easy local web development.
 Three containers are created, prefixed with your declared project name (no defaulting to folder names here!): `-web`, `-db` and `-data`.

 ## `.up.json`